-Emma Cole has been diagnosed HIV positive since 1991 and has chosen to speak publicly about living with HIV for over 22 years.
+Emma Cole has been diagnosed HIV positive since 1991 and has chosen to speak out about living with HIV for the last 33 years.

-In that time she has undertaken over 1,000 public speaking engagements to a wide variety of audiences including schools, health service providers, the police, social services, church groups and further education colleges.
+In addition she has undertaken public speaking engagements to other audiences including pharmaceutical companies, businesses, health service providers, the police, social services, church groups and further education colleges.

 Emma has featured in a number of TV documentaries including the recent BAFTA nominated 'AIDS - the Unheard Tapes' and the 2001 broadcast of 'Positive Women' for the BBC and Sky's documentary 'Positive'.